herolab-uga/hgprl/README.md

 Download the package and place it inside the ```/src``` folder in catkin workspace.
 And then compile using ```catkin_make```.

 ## 3. Simulation:
-Run the robotarium script for gp-loc as:
+Run the robotarium script for GPRL as:
 ``` python3 gp_loc_robotarium.py ```

 ## 4. Compile package